RednibCoding/NonoGL/README.md

 ## Example Usage

-Here is a basic example of using NonoGL to create a window and render images and text:
+Here is a minimal example of using NonoGL to create a window and a render function:

 ```c
 #include <stdio.h>